brucemack/kc1fsz-tjdcr/README.md

 pretty good.
 I strongly suspect that the compact "hardened" PCB eliminates some of the variability experienced in the Manhattan/Ugly construction so oscillator stability may be less of an issue.
 I'm doing some more experiments and will provide a write-up on my findings later.
-* I am using T37-6 toroids in a few places where Bill/Dean used T50-6.
-This requires thinner wire and a great deal of winding patience.
+* I am using T37-6 toroids where Bill/Dean used T50-6.
+This requires
+thinner wire and a great deal of winding patience.
 I think the board can physically handle the T50s if necessary.
 * I did not put in a trimmer for the top coupling capacitor in the band-pass filter.
 I'm